vibaotram/vn_robusta_ELAI/README.md

-# VnRobustaELAI
+# Scripts for ELAI validation and application on VN Robusta

-Scripts for ELAI analysis of VN Robusta coffee accessions
+*Note: missing scripts for variant calling and validation of elai results*